solides-sorbonne/5ag07/LINKS.md

 You can look also to
 * http://antoinelegay.free.fr/Calcul_des_structures_par_elements_finis_Legay.pdf
 * http://www.colorado.edu/engineering/cas/courses.d/NFEM.d/

-And this interesting for special topics:
+And this interesting collection of papers  for special topics:
 * [A collection of classical paper on FEM](http://www.ewp.rpi.edu/hartford/~ernesto/Su2014/Korea-PW/StressAnalysis/Readings/Other/ClassicPapers-FEM/)

 ## Continuum mechanics and elasticity ##